newjersey/navigator.business.nj.gov/content/src/fundings/edison-innovation-growth.md

 Edison Innovation VC Growth Fund provides funding to early-stage, emerging technology businesses matched with an outside equity investor within the last 90 days.

 ---

 ### Eligibility

-* Technology companies supported by venture capital with a minimum trailing 12-month commercial revenues of at least $2M
+- Technology companies supported by venture capital with a minimum trailing 12-month commercial revenues of at least $2M
-* The company must employ 75% of its W-2 employees in NJ or commit to growing 10 high-paying jobs over two years
+- The company must employ 75% of its W-2 employees in NJ or commit to growing 10 high-paying jobs over two years
-* The company must have received an Edison Innovation VC Growth Fund investment and be in good standing
+- The company must have received an Edison Innovation VC Growth Fund investment and be in good standing

->**Benefits**
+> **Benefits**
+>
->* Funding of up to $500,000
+> - Funding of up to $500,000